mcdomx/mcdomx.github.io/_site/README.md

 3. Copy an existing project md template in `_projects/`.
 Each md file will be used to create a link to a new project site automatically.
 No need to update any HTML.
 Just add the new md file to include new projects.
 4. Rename the template to the repo name of the project
 5. Update the md fields with relevant project information

+To add or modify contact information:
+- Modify the `_data/contact.yml` file.
+- Data from this file auto-generates the contact page.